DirectCourse MN Crosswalks

 Exploration

-MN New Employment Services July 1, 2018
+MN Employment Services

-MN DHS Suggested Competencies
+MN DHS Competencies

 The employment specialist should:

-• Encourage informed choice, self- determination and active participation throughout the employment process
+• Encourage informed choice, self-determination and active participation throughout the employment process

 • Emphasize the person’s strengths, interests and talents.